- Practice Areas

 Jaywalking is a common term for a pedestrian crossing the street at a place that is not an intersection or crosswalk.
 Although California law does not specifically use the term jaywalking, it prohibits crossing the road at any place except in designated locations.
 If a vehicle strikes a jaywalking pedestrian, the pedestrian could be wholly or partially at fault for the collision.
 Learning the state’s jaywalking law can help both pedestrians and drivers.

+According to California law, pedestrians may only cross the roadway at crosswalks, intersections with traffic control devices and intersections with police officers directing traffic.
+Crossing in the middle of the road between adjacent intersections breaches a pedestrian’s duties and breaks the law.
 California Vehicle Code (CVC) section 21955 contains the state’s jaywalking law.
-It states that pedestrians may only cross the roadway at crosswalks, intersections with traffic control devices and intersections with police officers directing traffic.
-Crossing in the middle of the road between adjacent intersections breaches a pedestrian’s duties and breaks the law.

 It is also against the law for a pedestrian to step off a curb when it is not safe to do so, even at a crosswalk or intersection.
 If an approaching vehicle does not have a reasonable amount of time to come to a stop, the pedestrian must remain on the curb until it is safe to cross.
 Stepping out in front of an oncoming vehicle could make the pedestrian responsible for a resultant accident.
 Finally, pedestrians cannot cross the road where signs prohibit doing so.